 Mira Gut Beach is located in Cape Breton County

-A mining railroad used to run from Glace Bay to Louisbourg passing the beach daily, the scarce remains of the railroad can still be found along parts of the shore.
-The most visible being the Mira Gut one lane bridge which was used to ride the trains but now only automobiles.
+Mira Gut Beach is located on the former path of a mining railroad, that used to run from Glace Bay to Louisbourg.
+The scarce remains of the railroad can still be found along parts of the shore - the most visible being the Mira Gut one lane bridge.
 Improvements to the original site include an expanded parking lot, a boardwalk, change houses, and a lifeguard hut, all initiated by the Mira Gut Development institute.
 NSLS began supervision of Mira Gut in 1996 under an agreement with the Cape Breton Regional Municipality.

-Mira Gut has outdoor washrooms and change rooms, a boardwalk and occasionally a mobile canteen on site.
+Mira Gut Beach features outdoor washrooms and change rooms, a boardwalk and occasionally a mobile canteen on site.